KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 As such, the first goal was to adapt one of these example networks to receive audio data rather than text or image data which the tutorial used.
 The network I chose to adapt was one which performed well on the MNIST image classification dataset.

 This network consisted of 2 Convolutional Layers with Rectified Linear Unit (ReLU) activation layers between, the results of which were then forwarded into a Max Pooling layer before a series of fully connected layers.
-A simplified diagram of this is shown in [@#fig:nn]
+A simplified diagram of this is shown in Figure @#fig:nn

 ![A Simplified Diagram of the Convolutional Network used](images/cnn.png){#fig:nn width=4in}